dteo00/testplan/doc/en/observability.rst

 Testplan provides built-in observability through OpenTelemetry tracing and logging, allowing you to monitor and analyze test execution.
-This feature enables you to monitor test execution flow, timing, performance bottlenecks, and detailed log output correlated with your traces.
+This feature enables you to monitor test execution flow, timing, performance bottlenecks, and export log output correlated with your traces to Loki.

 Overview
 ========